bfreuden/kubernetes-cheat-sheet/README.md

 Secrets are useful for instance to store the username and password of you Mysql database so they can be used by pods.
+You can store ssh keys, ssl certificates, etc...

 First encode username and password in base64:
 ```bash
 echo -n "kubeadmin" | base64